 Africa Internet Usage and Statistics: What You Need to Know

-Although it’s an established fact that the Internet usage in Africa is still limited by a lower penetration rate when compared to Europe and United States with most Internet activity and infrastructure concentrated in countries like South Africa, Morocco, Egypt and smaller economies like Mauritius and Seychelles.
+Although it’s an established fact that the Internet usage in Africa is still limited by a lower penetration rate when compared to Europe and the United States with most Internet activity and infrastructure concentrated in countries like South Africa, Morocco, Egypt and smaller economies like Mauritius and Seychelles.
 Africa is also one of the fastest-growing in the world in terms of connectivity and usage especially in mobile telephony which has become more widespread than fixed line telephone.
-The opportunity lies more in Broadband Wireless Access technologies as the key to make Internet available to the population at large, several Telco’s (Telecommunication companies) in Africa are looking at this option as a more viable option
+The opportunity lies more in Broadband Wireless Access technologies as the key to making Internet available to the population at large, several Telco’s (Telecommunication companies) in Africa are looking at this option as a more viable alternative.

-All indication about internet in Africa which includes but not limited to network traffic, available bandwidth and the cost of bandwidth, Internet Service Provider subscriptions, host number shows that South Africa is not just a leader here but also the only African country that has figures similar to what you find in Europe and North America; this is closely followed by countries like Seychelles and Mauritius, also coming up is a number of North African countries that includes Morocco and Egypt, the leading Subsaharan country in telecommunication and Internet development apart from South Africa is Kenya.
+All indication about internet in Africa which includes but not limited to network traffic, available bandwidth and the cost of bandwidth, Internet Service Provider subscriptions, host number shows that South Africa is not just a leader here but also the only African country that has figures closely related to what you find in Europe and North America; this is closely followed by countries like Seychelles and Mauritius, also coming up is a number of North African countries that includes Morocco and Egypt, the leading Subsaharan country in telecommunication and Internet development apart from South Africa is Kenya.

 While internet penetration is still low as reported by several sources, It should be noted that “the data on Internet subscribers only partially reflect the actual number of Internet users in Africa, and the impact of the network on African daily life and culture”.
-A number of internet users do not have broadband internet services in their homes but higher percentage of Africans rely on cyber cafes and other means like that, even greater percentage prefer to access the web via mobile devices, up to 50% of Nigerians access the web via mobile devices for instance.
+A number of internet users do not have broadband internet services in their homes but a higher percentage of Africans rely on cyber cafes and other means like that, even greater percentage prefer to access the web via mobile devices, up to 50% of Nigerians access the web via mobile devices for instance.